fourdesire/sketch2unity-release/README.md

 This module consists of two parts: **sketch2json** and **json2unity**.

-**sketch2json** is a sketch plugin that generates json files and images in your Sketch file.
+- **sketch2json** is a sketch plugin that generates json files and images in your Sketch file (where Custom panel supports Sketch after version 43).

-**json2unity** then combines these files into Unity UI!
+- **json2unity** then combines these files into Unity UI!

 ## sketch2json